 Collishaw is continuing discussions with other potential cultural organisations to continue the tour and is also producing a book to be published in May for the exhibition in Istanbul, which he says will visualise the whole arc of the project.
 Collishaw says he is also working on a project that uses technology in a way that he hasn’t used it before at Queen’s House in Greenwich, which we think will be worth keeping an eye on.

-Pete James curated a complimentary exhibition of archival and contemporary material which included Talbot facsimile prints.
-Architectural drawings and a copy of the 1839 exhibition catalogue and Cornelia Parker’s Fox Talbots Articles of Glass around the VR/ AR installation, placing traditional museum presentation and future digital presentation display strategies in there same space.
+Pete James is an independent photographic historian and curator and former Curator of Photography Collections at the Library of Birmingham, who helped Collishaw create Thresholds.
+James also curated a complimentary exhibition of archival and contemporary material which included Talbot facsimile prints, architectural drawings and a copy of the 1839 exhibition catalogue as well as Cornelia Parker’s Fox Talbots Articles of Glass around the VR/ AR installation, placing traditional museum presentation and future digital presentation display strategies in there same space.

 It was an experience in which architecture, historical artefacts, social history and the history of technologies were brought together in a physical space.
 It was commentary on the history of technologies and the power of images to transform and shape our understanding of the world.